BishwaBS/AMOEG/README.md

 **step5:** run the process
       ```!python apply_maskrcnn_orthomosaic.py --raster_dir <path to your raster directory> --modeldir <relative path to your modeldirectory that contains .pth and metrics.json files --partition number <int> (specify value (int) based on how many splits you want to make the mosaick imagery into" --outputdir <relative path to output directory where you want to save your shapefiles```

+**If you are using your local machine**
+First create a virtual environment using conda or other parties.
+After virtual environmet has been setup, follow all the steps from **step 2** as mentioned above